Milton Friedman and the social responsibility of business

-In a 1970 Times magazine article, the economist Milton Friedman argued that businesses' sole purpose is to generate profit for shareholders.
+In a now-famous 1970 Times magazine article, the economist Milton Friedman argued that businesses' sole purpose is to generate profit for shareholders.
 Moreover, he maintained, companies that did adopt "responsible" attitudes would be faced with more binding constraints than companies that did not, rendering them less competitive.

 The occasion of Friedman's recent passing offers an opportunity to revisit that argument.
 It remains the basis for many companies' contention today that "corporate social responsibility," "sustainable business," and other such monikers are a distraction from their core obligation: to act in their shareholders' best interests.
 That is, acting "responsibly" risks reducing profits or forgoing revenue in the name of social good.

 "What does it mean to say that the corporate executive has a 'social responsibility' in his capacity as businessman?" asked Friedman in his Sept.
 13, 1970 article, titled "The Social Responsibility of Business Is to Increase Its Profits" (PDF).

 "If this statement is not pure rhetoric, it must mean that he is to act in some way that is not in the interest of his employers.
 For example, that he is to refrain from increasing the price of the product in order to contribute to the social objective of preventing inflation, even though a price increase would be in the best interests of the corporation.
 Or that he is to make expenditures on reducing pollution beyond the amount that is in the best interests of the corporation or that is required by law in order to contribute to the social objective of improving the environment.
 Or that, at the expense of corporate profits, he is to hire 'hardcore' unemployed instead of better-qualified available workmen to contribute to the social objective of reducing poverty.